humzakh/removed/README.md

 You can copy the comment URLs, replace "reddit.com" with "removeddit.com" or "ceddit.com", and _then_ read the removed comments, but that'd take way too long and your legs are actually starting to hurt pretty bad now.

 But wait!
-You just remembered you have [removed] installed on your phone!
+You just remembered you have "[removed]" installed on your phone!

 Viewing removed comments is as easy as 1, 2, 3!